torchipeppo/InfInt-project/modeling/source-schema.md

 ### countrydata(isocode, caplat, caplon, continent)

-*Preprocessing: fixed a couple "Washington, D.C.", removed useless columns, replaced country codes with ISO Alpha-3 (was only occurrence of Alpha-2, decided to simplify)*
+*Preprocessing: fixed a couple "Washington, D.C.", removed useless columns, replaced country codes with ISO Alpha-3 (was only occurrence of Alpha-2, decided to simplify).
+Added Kosovo by hand.*

 # hosting-countries.csv